List of Friday the 13th characters: Bree

-Bree Turner is Chelsea's best friend.
+Bree is Chelsea's best friend.
 Bree spends most of the movie partying, drinking, and making videos on her camcorder.
 By the evening, with Jenna nowhere in sight, she then ceases the opportunity to seduce and take Trent to the master bedroom.
 Shortly after they reach the room, they both make out while Bree strips off her pink bra and surprises Trent with her "stupendous" breasts, which are perfectly shaped like gigantic melons that amazingly only sag slightly due to being so natural and heavy.
 She then removes Trent's clothes before the two have wild, unprotected sex as Bree films him on her camcorder while she passionately rides on top of him.
 The cheating couple does not let their sex secession be interrupted despite Jenna trying to alert them about Jason's rampage.
 Their loud and prolonged sexual affair doesn't end until Bree and Trent both reach their orgasm together.
 Both convey how satisfied they are to each other and seem completely unworried about the consequences of their actions.
 After they finally come downstairs, they witness Jason killing Lawrence, leaving Bree horrified.
 She follows Trent upstairs when he goes looking for a gun, then wanders into the bathroom after seeing an open window.
 She is ambushed by Jason, impaled on a rack of antlers and thrown out the window.